PutaMadre1337/main/README.md

 # Configs for Arch Linux

+> [!Warning]
-These are the configs that I use myself every day.
+> These are the configs that I use myself every day.
 They may be unstable, there may be errors, structure, that you don't like.

 <details>
   <summary>Hyprland</summary>